ml5js/ml5-website-v01/docs/api-Getting-Started.md

 ## Setup

-Download the [latest version](https://unpkg.com/ml5) of ml5.js and save the following HTML file to your computer:
+Reference the [latest version](https://unpkg.com/ml5) of ml5.js using a script tag in an HTML file as below:

 ```html
 <!DOCTYPE html>